Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 ---

-## 🤝 Trusted teleporters in Polkadot
+## 🤝 Trusted teleporters in Rococo
 Teleporting involves trust between chains, as the token is being burnt in one chain to be minted in the other.
 As such, teleporting should be only enabled with very specific chains.

-Polkadot configures which are the chains allowed to teleport tokens in the following manner:
+Rococo configures which are the chains allowed to teleport tokens in the following manner:

 ```rust
 parameter_types! {